Training Needs Analysis

 Carrying out a TNA with your student:

-The MPLS TNA is structured around a set of core skills that MPLS academics have identified as essential to becoming a good researcher, and sets advisory standards as guidance.
-It has also been designed so that students and their supervisors can add and tailor skills and experience in line with the student’s individual and discipline needs and aspirations.
+The MPLS TNA is structured around a set of core generic skills that MPLS academics have identified as essential to becoming a good researcher, and sets advisory standards as guidance.
+It is intended to be tailored to the individual student's context so includes space to add the research and discipline related skills that they will need.

-For each skill, consider and discuss together the student’s current level of competency against the standards guidance and identify any gaps.
+Your student should, in discussion with you, add the core research and discipline related skills they will need, together with some guidance on standards, to the relevant part of the TNA form.
+For each skill, consider and discuss together their current level of competency against the standards guidance and identify any gaps.
 Discuss which of the identified skills gaps should be prioritised for action, and what action should be taken – eg attend a training course, or any other way of developing the particular skill or experience.
 The student should complete the relevant sections of the TNA form as a record of the discussion.

 HOW OFTEN SHOULD THIS HAPPEN AND HOW TO FOLLOW UP ON IT?